polca/premise/README.md

 * Python language interpreter 3.x
 * License for ecoinvent 3
-* REMIND IAM output files come with the library ("xxx.mif" and "GAINS emission factors.csv") and are located by default in the subdirectory "/data/Remind output files".
+* REMIND IAM output files come with the library ("xxx.mif" and "GAINS emission factors.csv") and are located by default in the subdirectory "/data/remind_output_files/".
  A file path can be specified to fetch the REMIND IAM output files elsewhere on your computer.

 How to install this package?